Quantizable functions on K\"ahler manifolds and non-formal quantization: Quantizable functions via Fedosov quantization

 We have seen in Lemma \ref{lemm: flat-section-1-0-components} that $D_{\alpha}^{1,0}(O_f)=0$.
 On the other hand, we have

 since $f$ is holomorphic.
-Thus $O_f\in\left(\W_{X,C}[[\hbar]]\right)_0=\W_X$, making $f$ a formal quantizable function. \end{eg} A natural question is whether there are examples of quantizable formal functions other than holomorphic ones.
-We will answer this question by giving a class of such formal functions in the following proposition, which will play an important role in later sections.
+Thus $O_f\in\left(\W_{X,C}[[\hbar]]\right)_0=\W_X$, making $f$ a formal quantizable function. \end{eg} A natural question is whether there are examples of formal quantizable functions other than holomorphic ones.
+We will answer this question by giving an explicit class of such formal functions in the following proposition, which will play an important role in later sections.